 This doesn’t need to be a concern at all.

-Mucus plugs often come out after you have had a vaginal exam.
+Mucus plugs often come out after you have had a vaginal or pelvic exam.
+I have a whole post on when they start exams.

-Can you have sex after losing your mucus plug?
+Can you have sexual intercourse after losing your mucus plug?

 Yup.
 You mostly need the barrier when your baby is small and developing.
 Once you lose it, your baby is larger and doesn’t need that protection anymore.